 As stated above, the Department of Homeland Security (DHS) requires that the region submit a Threat and Hazard Identification and Risk Assessment (THIRA) and Stakeholder Preparedness Review (SPR) on an annual basis.
 The SPR is a self-assessment of the region's current capability levels against the targets identified in the THIRA.
+All UASI grant recipients are required to participate in the THIRA/SPR process.

-All projects (i.e., core city, Hub, or National Priority) shall describe how the proposed investment supports closing capability gaps or sustaining capabilities identified in the THIRA/SPR process.
-More detail is provided in Appendix B- "Bay Area UASI FY 2022 Guidance for Writing Your Grant Application".
+All projects (i.e., core city, Hub, or National Priority Area) shall describe how the proposed investment supports closing capability gaps or sustaining capabilities identified in the THIRA/SPR process.
+More detail is provided in Appendix B- "Bay Area UASI FY 2024 Guidance for Writing Your Grant Application".